What You Need (Stacy Lattisaw album)

-What You Need is the tenth studio album by American contemporary R&B singer Stacy Lattisaw, released October 17, 1989 via Motown Records.
+What You Need is the tenth and final studio album by American contemporary R&B singer Stacy Lattisaw, released October 17, 1989 via Motown Records.
 It did not chart on the Billboard 200, but it peaked at #16 on the Billboard R&B chart.
 It was also Lattisaw's final album before she retired from the music industry.

 Four singles were released from the album: "What You Need", "Where Do We Go from Here", "Dance for You" and "I Don't Have the Heart".
 "Where Do We Go from Here" was the most successful single from the album, peaking at #1 on the Billboard R&B singles chart in 1990.